eclipse-sumo/sumo/docs/web/docs/Downloads.md

 The nightly builds are also available from the [Python packaging index test instance](https://test.pypi.org/project/eclipse-sumo/).
 To install the latest nightly version use `pip install -i https://test.pypi.org/simple/ eclipse-sumo`.
-Although this is a python package it contains the all compiled SUMO binaries adn should be fully functional for Windows and recent Linux.
+Although this is a python package it contains all compiled SUMO binaries and should be fully functional for Windows and recent Linux.

 The Linux [repositories](#repositories) at the open build service contain a nightly build as well.
 This is unfortunately not the case for the Debian, Ubuntu and Arch versions.